Dosik9/TechnoStore/README.md

 # TechnoStore
-this is online store that sells technology.
+This is an online store that sells appliances.